Vassilis Tsitsanis was born on January 18, 1915, and passed away on January 18, 1984, on his 69th birthday.

 He was a Greek songwriter and bouzouki player.

-From a young age, Tsitsanis was interested in music and learnt to play the violin, mandola and the mandolin, which were the mainstay of so many of his songs.
+From a young age, Tsitsanis was interested in music and learnt to play the violin, mandola and mandolin, which were the mainstay of many of his songs.

-There he became famous, opened an ouzeria, got married and wrote many of his best songs that were later recorded after the end of the war.
+There he became famous, opened an ouzeria, got married and wrote many of his best songs that were later recorded after the war's end.

-By the shut-down of the record companies by the German occupation Forces in 1941, he had already recorded about 100 of his own songs and played on many recordings of other composers.
+By the German occupation forces had shutdown the record companies in 1941, he had already recorded about 100 songs and played on many recordings of other composers.

-In 1946, Tsitsanis returned to Athens and began recording many of his own compositions that made many of the singers that worked with him famous, such as Sotiria Bellou, Marika Ninou, Ioanna Georgakopoulou and Prodromos Tsausakis.
+In 1946, Tsitsanis returned to Athens and began recording many of his compositions that made many of the singers that worked with him famously, such as Sotiria Bellou, Marika Ninou, Ioanna Georgakopoulou and Prodromos Tsausakis.

 Tsitsanisis is said to have developed the “westernisation” of the rebetiko and made it more known to large sections of the population, also setting the bases for the future laiko.